AdobeDocs/support-resources.en/help/adobe-support-tools-guide/adobe-admin-console/manage-user-groups.md

 >[!NOTE]
 >
->Global admins can [assign product profiles and user group admins](#review-user-groups) to the user groups using the [!DNL Global Admin Console].
-Using the [!DNL Adobe Admin Console], system admins and user group admins can [add users and assign admins and product profiles](https://helpx.adobe.com/enterprise/using/user-groups.html) to the user group.
+>Global admins can [assign product profiles and user group admins](#review-user-groups) to the user groups using the Global Admin Console.
+Using the Adobe Admin Console, system admins and user group admins can [add users and assign admins and product profiles](https://helpx.adobe.com/enterprise/using/user-groups.html) to the user group.

 ## Share user groups

-Group projection allows you to sync user groups and their associated users from a single management source to multiple [!DNL Admin Consoles].
+Group projection allows you to sync user groups and their associated users from a single management source to multiple Admin Consoles.
 Global administrators can share user groups with hierarchical descendants of the source organization, working downward, not upward or side-to-side.

 1. Sign in to the [Global Admin Console](https://global-admin-console.adobe.com/), select an organization, and navigate to the **[!UICONTROL User Groups]** tab.